vahidirn/laravel-filter-query-neo4j/readme.md

 # Full text search

-The `FilterQueryNeo::FT` rule provides a basic form of full text search in PostgreSQL using tsearch.
+The `FilterQuery::FT` rule provides a basic form of full text search in PostgreSQL using tsearch.

 To make use of the full text rule the application must provide a table populated with search data.
-By default, the table is named according to the model name with `_filterQueryNeo` as suffix, and has a one-to-one mapping using the same primary key as the model's table.
+By default, the table is named according to the model name with `_filterQuery` as suffix, and has a one-to-one mapping using the same primary key as the model's table.
 The tsearch vector data is stored in a column using the field's name with `_vector` suffix.
-The table and vector field names can be customised by provide values for the filterQueryNeoFtTable and filterQueryNeoFtVector properties.
+The table and vector field names can be customised by provide values for the filterQueryFtTable and filterQueryFtVector properties.

 ```
 -- Content model table
 create table posts (id int primary key, body text);
 -- Full text search data
-create table posts_filterQueryNeo (id int references posts (id), body_vector tsvector);
+create table posts_filterQuery (id int references posts (id), body_vector tsvector);
 ```

 The application must ensure the vector field is appropriately updated (usually by defining trigger functions).